Spotify to FLAC: How to Download Lossless FLAC Audio 2025

 How to Download Spotify to FLAC With MusicFab

-Step 1: Prep your Spotify settings: make sure Spotify is giving you the high-quality files.
+Step 1: Prep your Spotify settings: maximize source quality.

 - Open Spotify Settings > Audio quality / Media quality.